kn1g/posts/article-1-Exchanges.md

 <Kurvenbild>

 This time, the liquidity provider gets 95 ETH and 105.263158 ETH back.
 Now DAI is worth more than ETH.
 Therefore, the total value in DAI or ETH changes according to the currency used for evaluation.
 But overall, the value does not change.
+As before, the liquidity provider only has opportunity costs.

 Scenario 3: